p3r7/blog/_posts/2020-01-21-painless-emacs-interactive-shells.md

 Hence, we can reuse the wrapper `with-shell-interpreter` that we defined previously.

-There is just a small annoyance: by default command `shell` will prompt for user to specify interpreter path.

-This is cumbersome to have to precise it every time.

-We might prefer to just have it default to `shell-file-name` for local shells and `default-remote-shell-interpreter` for remote ones.

-If we want to change location, it would be more practical to create a _command_ that explicitly defines the _:interpreter_.

-For remote connections, `shell` prompts systematically for the remote interpreter path.
+There is just a small annoyance: for remote connections, `shell` prompts systematically for the remote interpreter path.

 To disable this behaviour, we have to call it with the _default prefix argument_ (i.e. `C-u M-x shell`), of programmatically by let-binding `current-prefix-arg` to `'(4)`.

+In this case, `explicit-shell-file-name` (or `shell-file-name` as a fallback) is used.

 This gives, for example: